 I should definitely mention here that this dough for pita bread is excellent for pies as well.
 In case I have plenty of vegetables and cheese in the fridge, I make variations of this mini pies recipe.
-It is so easy to make and delicious that is worth every single step.
-I prepare my pies while my pita dough is proofing and I bake the pies while I bake my pitas on the stovetop.
+It is so easy to make and delicious that it is worth every single step.
+I prepare my mini pies while my pita dough is proofing and I bake the mini pies while I finish my pitas on the stovetop.
 Does it sound complicated?
 Well, it may be a little bit at the beginning but it will be getting easier each time.
 Promise!

 READY!
 NOW, WHAT?

 Serve alongside your favorite Greek dishes, with grilled meats, salads, with dips like hummus, whipped feta.
 Season with herbs and spices and serve the perfect substitute for bread that will amaze everyone.
-Have to warn you again, guys!
+I have to warn you again, guys!
 Your clan is going to ask for more and you have to be a step ahead.